MicheleTobias/Geospatial-Data-Visualization/README.md

 Right click on the layer in the Layers Panel again, but this time, pick Properties to open the Layer Properties.
 There's a lot of options in this particular interface (notice all the "tabs" on the left side of the window?).
 Click on the Style tab.

 The default style for lines is a single Simple Line of a randomly chosen color (mine is currently hot pink and a little hard on the eyes).
 In the Color drop down (mine is hot pink, yours will be whatever color QGIS picked for you) pick "choose color" to open the Select Color dialog or just click in the colored box to open the same dialog.
 Tabs across the top of the Select Color dialog give you an array of options for picking a color.
 Pick one that you like in any way you like (one fun option is to look up an HTML color that you like from a website and put that into the HTML Notation box... #457a94 is a nice blue...).
-Click the Apply button to see the affect on your canvas.
+Click the Apply button to see the effect on your canvas.

 You can make more complicated markers by stacking up different lines.
 Let's make our current line rather wide - change the width to 2.0.
 Add a symbol layer with the + button below the white box that shows you the line.
 It should have added a layer to your line above your wide blue line.
 Making sure the new line is selected in the list of line layers, pick a new color.
 I chose white.
 Change the Pen Style to a Dot Line.
 Ok, this style doesn't really work at the scale of the whole watershed, but if you click OK and zoom in to one section, you'll be better able to see the affects.